-But with its vast number of applications and data sets, and no experience working in a public cloud, the customer didn’t know where to start.
-Working with WWT, they determined they wanted to keep some of those applications and data sets out of the public cloud.
+However, it had a vast number of applications and data sets and no experience working in a public cloud, which left the customer unsure of where to start.
+Working with WWT, the financial organization determined it wanted to keep some of those applications and data sets out of the public cloud.
 The solution included use of a colocation facility and AWS.

-With the arrival of a new leader, one insurance industry company wanted to rethink its strategy of operating its multiple business units individually, each using a separate cloud platform.
-The goal was to share best practices across the groups and simplify under one operating model for all three cloud platforms.
-The consolidation would be achieved by leveraging automation and shared services/communities.
-They also sought to evolve their new project intake business model to start determining which cloud was the best fit
+With the arrival of a new market leader, one insurance company wanted to rethink its strategy of operating multiple business units each using a separate cloud platform.
+The goal was to share best practices across the groups and provide one operating model for all three cloud platforms.
+Consolidation would be achieved by leveraging automation and shared services/communities.
+The insurance organization also sought to evolve its new project intake business model to start determining which cloud was the best fit.

 The organizational objectives focused on modernizing the business to enhance efficiency and collaboration, spur innovation and sharpen the company's competitive differentiation.
 WWT advanced those goals by leveraging the benefits of AWS, Microsoft Azure and GCP.
 We also recommended establishing a Multicloud Center of Excellence managed by a cross-functional team built from multiple departments.

-To drive better business decisions, a professional sports organization needed a way to cleanse, combine and associate critical data coming in from more than nine different sources.
+To drive better business decisions, a professional sports organization needed a way to cleanse, combine and associate critical data coming from more than nine different sources.
 It suffered from relational data architecture limitations and an antiquated data warehouse pushed to its limits.
-They needed to modernize their data platform, eliminate choke points, increase the efficiency of data capture/flow and support a more flexible analytics model.
+The sports organization needed to modernize its data platform, eliminate choke points, increase the efficiency of data capture/flow and support a more flexible analytics model.

 The organization pursued faster access to critical data sets and the ability to allow various types of users to work with those data sets.
-Working with WWT, the organization moved 100 percent to the cloud.
-It was able to restructure its premise applications and data sets to run effectively in that environment.
+Working with WWT, the organization was able to restructure its on-premises applications and data sets to run effectively in a multicloud environment.
 The aim was to help the company become more competitive and, ultimately, win championships.

-WWT's overriding goal is to help you build a cloud smart strategy.
-That means aligning the strategy to your business and its goals, no matter if you need a public, private or hybrid cloud solution.
-We bring a robust array of tools and services expressly designed to empower your multicloud efforts.
-These resources are informed by demonstrated expertise in the following:
+WWT's overriding goal is to help you build a smart cloud strategy.
+That means aligning the strategy to your business and its goals, no matter if you need a public, private, hybrid or multicloud platform.
+We provide a robust array of tools and services designed to empower your cloud efforts and informed by demonstrated expertise in the following:

-- DevOps‒Iterate and deliver quickly to free staff and resources to pursue new and better ways to increase customer adoption and satisfaction.
-Equip and empower them to pivot when necessary.
+- DevOps: Iterate and deliver quickly to free staff and IT resources to pursue new and more efficient ways to increase customer adoption and satisfaction.

-- Cloud enablement and migration‒ Develop a comprehensive strategy incorporating your technical environment, organizational structure and business goals to streamline cloud migration.
+- Cloud migration: Develop a comprehensive migration strategy incorporating your technical environment, organizational structure and business goals to streamline cloud migration.

-- Cloud optimization and management‒ Capitalize on the benefits of cloud architecture by harnessing the best practices for cloud operations, from capacity management monitoring to automation strategies and tools.
+- Cloud optimization: Capitalize on the benefits of cloud architecture by harnessing the best practices for cloud operations, from capacity management monitoring to automation strategies and tools.

-- Cloud vision and strategy‒ Craft a strategic vision for your business-critical applications to get the most out of modern, private and public cloud platforms.
-Your applications need to be accessible on demand through self-service workflows.
+- Cloud strategy and planning: Craft a strategic vision for your business-critical applications to get the most out of modern, private and public cloud platforms.
+Your applications need to be accessible on-demand through self-service workflows.

-WWT is your partner for public, private and hybrid cloud solutions, bringing expertise in both strategy and execution.
-With years of experience consulting, building and deploying solutions, we can bridge the skills gap and remove any of the friction associated with migrating to multicloud.
+WWT is your partner for public, private, hybrid and multicloud solutions, bringing expertise in both strategy and execution.
+With years of experience consulting, building and deploying cloud solutions, we can bridge the skills gap and remove the friction often associated with migrating to cloud.

-WWT offers multicloud consulting to help companies simplify cloud complexities and maximize business value.
-Our multicloud consultants can help you develop and execute a cloud strategy that supports your goals without wasting critical IT assets.
-We start by evaluating your current processes, identifying the capabilities you wish to add and how a cloud investment will impact every IT domain.
-WWT is looking for a mechanism that yields tangible gains across your enterprise.
+WWT offers cloud consulting that simplifies cloud complexity and maximizes business value.
+Our cloud consultants can help you develop and execute a cloud strategy that supports your goals without wasting critical IT assets.
+We start by evaluating your current processes, identifying the capabilities you wish to add and exploring how a cloud investment will impact every IT domain.
+WWT leads the way in innovative mechanisms that yield tangible gains and value across your enterprise.

-Our ecosystem is further strengthened by our long-standing working relationships with key independent software vendors (ISVs) like VMware, F5 and Tanium, and original equipment manufacturers (OEMs) like Dell Technologies, Cisco, HPE and NetApp.
-We are especially proud of our alignment and collaboration with Intel, optimizing on the latest Intel compute, storage and networking technologies to address all multicloud architectures — public, private and hybrid.
+Our ecosystem is further strengthened by long-standing working relationships with key ISVs like VMware, F5 and Tanium, and with OEMs like Dell Technologies, Cisco, HPE and NetApp.
+We are especially proud of our alignment and collaboration with Intel, optimizing the latest Intel compute, storage and networking technologies to address all multicloud architectures — public, private and hybrid.